Myristica

 Myristica is a genus of trees in the family Myristicaceae.
-There are over 150 species, distributed in Asia and the western Pacific.
+There are over 150 species, distributed in Asia and the western Pacific as far as Vanuatu.

 The type species of the genus, and the most economically important member, is Myristica fragrans (the nutmeg tree), from which mace is also derived.

 Etymology

 The name Myristica is from the Greek adjective myristikos, meaning ‘fragrant, for anointing’, referring to its early use.